Vocational Rehabilitation

 Program Information

-The Red Lake Vocational Rehabilitation Services Program (RLVR) started operations for the Red Lake Nation in October, 1992.
-Our Federal funding is received from the Rehabilitation Services Administration - Department of Education - Washington, DC.
-We work with many agencies and programs at the State, Local and National levels.
+The Red Lake Vocational Rehabilitation Services Program (RLVR) started operation for the Red Lake Nation in October, 1992.
+Our Federal funding is received from Rehabilitation Services Administration – (Department of Education) Washington, DC.

 • The services provided are all based on needs identified while developing an Individualized Employment Plan.